The Role of a UK Responsible Person (UKRP)

-Instead, the MHRA requires its own version of a ‘UK Authorised Representative’ – a UK Responsible Person (UKRP).
+The MHRA requires its own version of a “UK Authorised Representative”, called a UK Responsible Person (UKRP).

 The UK Responsible Person is responsible for 1) verifying you have CE or UKCA marked your medical devices, 2) submitting, managing, and renewing your device registrations, 3) notifying the MHRA of your UK importers and 4) acting as the point of contact between you and the MHRA when needed.

-As of 1 January 2022, appointment of a UK Responsible Person is mandatory before a medical device or IVD can be placed onto the Great Britain market.
+As of 1 January 2022 (“Brexit”), appointment of a UK Responsible Person is mandatory before a medical device or IVD can be placed onto the Great Britain market.
 The UKRP is also responsible for registering the manufacturer’s products with the MHRA.
 If a manufacturer places devices onto the Great Britain market without completing these steps, the manufacturer is out of compliance.

 The MHRA previously implemented transition deadlines to designate a UKRP and register devices.
 However, the transition period is now over.

-No, the UKRP does not need to be on your labeling if you are marketing based on your CE marking.
+No, the UKRP does not need to be identified on your labeling if you are marketing based on your CE marking.

-Yes, the UKRP does need to be on your device label or IFU if you are placing devices onto the market based on your UKCA marking.
+Yes, the UKRP does need to be listed on your device label or IFU if you are placing devices onto the market based on your UKCA marking.

 For more information on the UKCA marking transition dates, please read: New Dates for UK Regulation & CE Marking

-Note that a UKCA marking symbol (similar to the CE marking symbol) is available and must be affixed once manufacturers obtain UKCA marking.
+Note that a UKCA marking symbol (similar to the CE marking symbol) is available and must be affixed once manufacturers obtain UKCA marking.”

 Our team has completed hundreds of UK registrations, so we know how to get you to market quickly and efficiently.